shielsr/assignment-04/documentation.md

 - Wrote update function for the /admin page.
 Admins can update the status of orders, which the user can see in their account
 - Added docstrings for relevant functions
 - Spent a lot of time troubleshooting deploying the site to Render.com.
 Some issues encountered:
-    - I had some items missing from my requirements.txt file, e.g. `gunicorn` and `psycopg`
     - Postgres doesn't like `PRAGMA`, which I needed for cascade deleting in Sqlite.
 Had to remove it.
     - The seed data I triggered with Sqlite didn't work.
 I had to put them behind a route (/seed)
 - Added validation to the /create and /add forms.
 Added `required` attribute in the HTML.
 In Python, I added `.get()` requests so I could include defaults
 - Fixed error handling on /login page.
 Now throws an error message using JSON & JS `fetch()` and shown on the page.

 <br>
 <br>